moorepants/localwiki-tools/tagged_photo_uploader/README.rst

 - Resize images to a more reasonable size instead of the huge size that comes off cameras.
 - Add instructions for deleting the page with no name.
+- When pages are created, tag them as stub and put a stub banner at the top so we know they need more info.